Shiritai/v2x-research/PDES/README.md

 2. A central scheduler continuously extracts the event with the **minimum** timestamp ($T_{\min}$).
 3. The scheduler executes this event, advancing the global virtual time to $T_{\min}$.

-The advantage of this method is absolute "causal correctness."
+The advantage of this method is absolute "causal correctness".
 However, its performance bottleneck is significant: the **Global Synchronization Barrier**.

 The root of this bottleneck is not the data structure (queue access contention) but its **time-advancement rule**.
 Even on a parallel computer with 1000 cores, this model forces all cores to focus on the same "present moment"—namely, $T_{\min}$.
 If LP-A (on core 1) wants to process an event at T=100, it must wait for LP-B (on core 2) to finish processing an event at T=5.